libpd/libpd/README.md

 ### Configuring CMake
 One way to configure CMake is to use the [CMake GUI](https://cmake.org/runningcmake/).
 The GUI will list the variables that can be provided to configure the build.
+The variables can also be specified in the command-line interface (See below for an example)

 In this step you can select the features to be included with `PD_EXTRA`, `PD_LOCALE`, `PD_MULTI` and `PD_UTILS` as described above.
 You can also enable building the C sample programs using `PD_BUILD_C_EXAMPLES`.